Bipul6129/Ecom_DataAnalys_Platform/README.md

 - Create a virtual Environment and activate it
 - Install Django and Dependencies ``` pip install -r requirements.txt ```
 - Go to BackEnd\analyzePlatform\analyzePlatform\settings.py and change user password and user on DATABASES={}
-- Change database name on DATABASES according to your schema name
+- Change database name on DATABASES according to your schema name also port number
 - Navigate to BackEnd\analyzePlatform and perform ```python manage.py migrations``` and ```python manage.py migrate```
 - ```py manage.py runserver```